 A student may still receive financial aid during the Financial Aid Warning status.
 This status will only last one term.
 There is no appeal necessary.
-The student must complete an Academic Status Contract with the Director of Academic Center for Excellence (ACE).
+The student must complete an Academic Status Contract with the Director of PATH Success.
 A student will be eligible for financial aid and considered to be in good standing if the student meets the quantitative and qualitative standards in the next term.
 However, if the student again does not meet one or both standards, the student will be placed on Financial Aid Suspension.